Saurabh-Singh02/100DaysOfCode/Day7.md

 ```

 #### Why Semantic Elements?
-* According to the W3C: "A semantic Web allows data to be shared and reused across applications, enterprises, and communities."
+* The semantic HTML tags help the search engines and other user devices to determine the importance and context of web pages.
+The pages made with semantic elements are much easier to read.
+It has greater accessibility.
+It offers a better user experience.